itzTerra/Stopwatch/README.md

-# Stopwatch
+# Stopwatch :stopwatch:
 > It is a ...***stopwatch***.
-(I wanted to know if I'm improving at workout.)
+(I wanted to know if I'm improving at workout...)

-Static Bootstrap website that implements basic stopwatch functionality and more.
+Static website that implements basic stopwatch functionality and more.

 ## Features
 - saves measured times in browser (localStorage)